16 April 2026 - 6 days for £2,996 per person

 Explore Italy's most beautiful cities of Florence, Pisa and Bologna and look at the wondrous collections, buildings and churches that demonstrate the burgeoning knowledge of the Renaissance period.
 You will be based in Florence, the cradle of the Renaissance and seat of the House of Medici, whose patronage was pivotal to academic and artistic progress.

-Accompanied throughout by writer and journalist Juliet Rix, the tour will focus on the astronomical, anatomical, medical and mathematical discoveries, as well as the achievements of Renaissance artists and architects.
-On the first evening during your visit to the British Institute of Florence, in addition to Juliet, you will be joined by art historian and Florence resident Jeremy Boudreau.
+Accompanied throughout by art historian Andrew Allen, the tour will focus on the astronomical, anatomical, medical and mathematical discoveries, as well as the achievements of Renaissance artists and architects.
+In addition, you will have a talk from Dr Giovanni Di Pasquale from the Museo Galileo on Galileo and science in the Renaissance period.

 This tour is perfect for art and history enthusiasts, cultural travelers and those seeking an educational and enriching experience.
 It also appeals to those drawn to the region's iconic architecture, rich heritage, and renowned cuisine.